zpeters/awesome-mississippi/README.md

 who established the first permanent settlement in present-day Mississippi in 1699.
 [Reference](https://www.history.com/topics/us-states/mississippi)

+## Interesting Facts

+1. Oliver Pollock, an Irish merchant in Spanish-controlled New Orleans who used his fortune to help finance the American Revolution, is credited with creating the dollar sign in 1778.
+He is buried in Pinckneyville, where he lived with his son-in-law prior to his death on December 17, 1823.

+2. The Blues musical form originated in the Mississippi Delta after the Civil War.
+Rooted in the songs sung by slaves working in the fields and African spirituals, the Blues offered an escape from oppression and a means of expression for many African Americans.

+3. While on a hunting expedition with Mississippi Governor Andrew Longino near Onward in November of 1902, President Theodore Roosevelt refused to shoot a bear that had been captured and tied to a tree.
+Afterward, a satirical cartoon of the event was published, inspiring a Brooklyn candy shop owner to create a stuffed “Teddy’s Bear.”

+4. The flight school at Columbus Air Force Base trained more than 8,000 students during World War II to become flying officers in the Army Air Corps.

+5. Dr. James D. Hardy performed the world’s first human lung transplant at the University of Mississippi Medical Center in Jackson on June 11, 1963.
+On January 23, 1964, he transplanted the heart of a chimpanzee into a dying patient—performing the world’s first heart transplant surgery.

+6. Mississippi produces some 60 percent of America’s farm-raised catfish.
+Commercial catfish production began in the state in the mid-1960s.
+The Mississippi Delta city of Belzoni, billed as the Catfish Capital of the World, has a catfish museum and hosts an annual catfish festival.

 ## Table of Contents

   1. [Museums and Art](#museums-and-art)